aneoconsulting/HIPE/README.md

 The macro will only handle the constructor’s signature.
 Its body, like any constructor or method must be defined within the two curly brackets following it.

-As an example, for a fictive filter named "FilterExample", we’ll have the following syntax
+As an example, for a fictive filter named "FilterExample", we’ll have the following syntax:
 ```c++
 REGISTER(FilterExample, ())
 {